You are here

 Rheumatologists manage less than 3% of all gout patients in the United States (USA).
 In 2002, there was 3.9 million outpatient visits for gout, but only 1.3% were to rheumatologists (http://buff.ly/2lRXgbS).
 While nearly 70% of the 8.3 million with gout are under the care of primary care physicians, they only refer 3% of their gout patients to rheumatologists for care.

 Most physicians believe they understand and can manage gout.
 Surveys show that 86% of PCPs are “comfortable” managing gout.
 Yet the data is clear that many physicians, regardless of specialty, consistently mismanage gout.
-This includes omissions, miss-steps and archaic thinking leads to many errors acute gout management, the use and monitoring of urate lowering therapy (ULT) and diagnostic evaluations.
+This includes omissions, miss-steps and archaic thinking, all leading to many errors acute gout management, including the under-use and under-monitoring of urate lowering therapy (ULT) and diagnostic evaluations.

 Rheumatologists believe they manage gout best.
 This contention is supported by comparisons of PCPs and rheumatologists where the latter are better with regard to lower cost, fewer symptomatic or hospitalized days, higher allopurinol doses, more lab monitoring and more success in achieving a target serum uric acid (SUA) level of < 6.0 mg/dl.
 However, rheumatologists are also guilty of many of the problems that plague gout management.